adbario/php-dot-notation/README.md

 ### Magic methods

 Magic methods can be used to handle single level data (without dot notation).
+These examples are not using the same data array as examples above.

 Set value: